 Restoring Mylio from Google

 In some cases, you may need to restore your Mylio Library from Google Drive.
 This may happen if your device is lost, stolen, broken, or if you are starting Mylio on a remote device that cannot connect to another device via a peer-to-peer connection.
-By signing in to your Mylio account that has previously been protected to Google Drive, Mylio will automatically download your media in the quality designated by your device’s default Sync Policy.
+By signing in to your Mylio account that has previously been protected to Google Drive, Mylio will automatically download your media in the quality designated by your device’s Quality setting.
 You can adjust the Sync Policy for individual files or folders if you wish to keep higher or lower quality photos on your device.

 - Open and sign in to the Mylio account previously associated with Google Drive.